RadioShuttle/MQTTPushClient_Android/README.md

 `MQTTPushClient.signing=/helios/release/Android/MQTTPushClient/`

-… in gradle.properties or replace the value with the location of your own signing configuration file.
+… in “gradle.properties”, or replace the value with the location of your own signing configuration file.